oliviodare/oliviodare.com/index.md

 ![Max Bautista Perpinyà (oliviodare)]({{ oliviodare.com }}/room.png){: style="float: right"}

 My name is Max Bautista Perpinyà and I am a researcher (PhD student) in the History and Philosophy of Science, based in UCLouvain, in Belgium.

-<p>Welcome to my web<span style="color: #F2A541">site</span>, built on a GitHub Page.</p>
+Welcome to my website, built using GitHub Pages/Jekyll.

 On these pages, you'll find a sort of open CV.
 The basic structure is this:
 - my [bio](bio.html).